How to apply the Uncanny Valley Theory to virtual agents or CallBots?

 To tackle this problem, the best option is to act directly on this cognitive dissonance, in order to modify one’s expectations about what “a bot should and should not do”, so that we will flatten the curve.
 Two alternatives are proposed:

-- Increasing our knowledge on the operation of CallBots, so that we will avoid the reaction caused by the fear that an unknown entity (in this case without physical form) that performs customer service functions that are often associated with a human.
+- Increasing our knowledge of the operation of CallBots to avoid the reaction caused by the fear of an unknown entity (in this case without physical form) performing customer service functions that are often associated with a human.

-- Provide our virtual agents with efficient voice technology, to avoid the “gap” produced between the human like attention but with a
+- Providing our virtual agents with efficient voice technology to avoid the “gap” produced between the human-like attention but with a

-Regarding the first point, a very interesting similarity to understand the aversion towards an Artificial Intelligence whose operation we cannot understand, we can find it in aerophobia, or the fear of flying, since many times this irrational fear is caused by the unknown, the airplane, its handling, the reliability of the technique and the training of the pilots.
-But when the individual affected by this phobia attends flight education classes, and understands the operation of an airplane, the fear usually subsides or even disappears.
+In terms of the first point, a very interesting similarity to understand the aversion towards Artificial Intelligence whose operation we cannot understand can be found in aerophobia, or the fear of flying, as this irrational fear is often caused by the unknown, the aeroplane, its handling, the reliability of the technique, and the training of the pilots.
+However, when the individual affected by this phobia attends flight education classes and understands the operation of an aeroplane, the fear usually subsides or even disappears.

 In the case of the androids from the previous experiment or our CallBots, a very similar situation can occur.
 We must understand what they are designed for and their main functions, and we will lose our fear of the unknown, shifting or even flattening the curve.

 The function of CallBots is to make life easier for the agents carrying out repetitive and low-value tasks.
-For example, they are able to identify the client’s needs, and refer them to the department or agents that best corresponds to their request.
-They can also draw up a profile based on predefined setups, which the telephone agent will have before picking up the call, having a prior source of information saves time and improves the communication with the client.
+For example, they are able to identify the customer’s needs, and refer them to the department or agents that best correspond to their request.
+They can also draw up a profile based on predefined setups, which the telephone agent will have before picking up the call.
+Having a prior source of information saves time and improves the communication with the customer.
 Seen like this, it doesn’t seem so disturbing, does it?

-Regarding the minimization of the robotic voice, it is necessary that our virtual agents have neural voices, whose resemblance to human voices makes them more pleasant compared to any conversation than other more outdated voice systems.
-In addition, to effectively solve each phase of the conversation correctly and quickly, as well as to create a perfect user experience, the integration of more than 5 AI providers is almost mandatory, taking advantage of the best qualities of each of them at each stage of the CallBot’s conversation with the customer.
+Regarding the minimisation of the robotic voice, our virtual agents must have neural voices, whose resemblance to human voices makes them more pleasant in any conversation compared to other more outdated voice systems.
+In addition, to effectively solve each phase of the conversation correctly and quickly, and to create a perfect user experience, the integration of more than 5 AI providers is almost mandatory, taking advantage of the best qualities of each one at every stage of the CallBot’s conversation with the customer.